-Additions to the Family
+Additions to the family:

 Bringing pets and children into the relationship deserves a conversation ahead of time.
-Alignment around how to parent (both human and fur) children can make a big difference in the added stress that comes with changing the dynamic of just you two.
+Alignment around how to parent (both human and fur) children can make a big difference with the added stress that comes with changing the dynamic of just you two.

 This is also worth discussing ahead of time when combining households.

 How will the ‘non-parent’ interact with, be responsible for, and discipline step-children and pets coming into a combined home?
 Collaborative conversations around this topic are vital.